rashaddd777/face_recognition/README.md

 ---
 ## 🗂️ Data Format
-Each subfolder under `data/public/train` and `data/public/test` represents a unique person (e.g. `n000006`, `n000007`, etc.).
+Each subfolder under `data/public/train` represents a unique person (e.g. `n000006`, `n000007`, etc.).
 All folders contain only JPEG/PNG images of human faces.

 Feel free to fork and customize with your own face dataset — just mirror the folder structure and update `--path` arguments when running the scripts.